fortanix/terraform-provider-dsm/docs/resources/dsm_existing_group.md

 ## Argument Reference

-The following arguments are supported in the `dsm_group` resource block:
+The following arguments are supported in the `dsm_existing_group` resource block:

 * **name**: The Fortanix DSM group object name.
 * _**description (optional)**_: The Fortanix DSM group object description